evmcnb/quartz/content/Full/Antidepressants.md

 	- Increased appetite
 	- Weight gain
 - Taken at night
-- Sedative effect greatest at low doses.
+- Sedative effect greatest at low doses (hits more norad receptors at higher doses so more alerting)
 - Less likely to cause sexual dysfunction than SSRIs
+- Can be combined with SSRIs (venlafaxine)

 ### Vortioxetine